-Mark Wahlberg Leaves Super Bowl Early; Says Celebs Should Stay Out Of Politics
+Mark Wahlberg Leaves Super Bowl Early, Says Celebs Should Stay Out Of Politics

 “It’s such a small community, so everyone knew someone who was affected.
 I also felt a sense of pride being there.
 It was extremely difficult making [the] movie… it’s becoming more and more difficult to talk about it.”

 After spending over two decades in the film industry, Mark Wahlberg has broadened his horizons from actor to film producer.
-Yet despite being such an influential figure in Hollywood, the Boogie Nights actor has refrained from airing his opinions on the politics of the day.
+Despite being such an influential figure in Hollywood, the Boogie Nights actor has refrained from airing his opinions on the politics of the day.

 When the vast majority of Hollywood celebrities were making political statements while campaigning for their favorite politicians during the 2016 U.S. Presidential Election, Mark Wahlberg preferred to remain quiet, expressing his belief that the film industry is not able to understand the problems faced by the common person.